elierotenberg/coding-styles/es6.md

 ## Objects

-- Regular objects MUST be created using the Object syntax literal.
+- Regular objects **must** be created using the Object syntax literal.

 ```js
 // bad